medavidallsop/old-post-notice/readme.txt

 == Frequently Asked Questions ==

+= Can I see a list of posts displaying the old post notice? =

+Yes.
+Enable the dashboard page and/or widget setting.

 = Can I set the colors? =

 Yes.
 Ensure the styling setting is set to default, then use the color settings to choose your colors.